s-weissbach/cortexa_SplicePCA_example/README.md

 ## Hot to Cite

-> Weißbach, Stephan, et al. "Cortexa – a comprehensive web-portal for gene expression and alternative splicing of the murine neocortex and hippocampus." *biorxiv* (2024).
+> Weißbach, Stephan, et al. "Cortexa – a comprehensive resource for studying gene expression and alternative splicing in the murine brain." *biorxiv* (2024).

 and the data sets that you used, which can be found at [Cortexa - About the data]([https://cortexa-rna.com/about]).